synaq/api-quick-start/README.md

 The SYNAQ API allows resellers integrated with it to directly manipulate customer data, and provision and manage SYNAQ services under domains for their customers.

-Before getting into concrete usage examples for our various products, we need to define a few basic concepts which apply throughout all API workflows.

 ## Contents

 - [Basic concepts](#basic-concepts)